 |Position||Centre/Full back |

-Initially educated at St Stephen’s Junior School and Orleans Park School, both in Twickenham, she gained a BTEC in Sport & Exercise Science at Loughborough University and is a police officer with the Metropolitan Police in Acton.
+Initially educated at St Stephen’s Junior School and Orleans Park Secondary School, both in Twickenham, Claire gained a BTEC in Sport and Exercise at Lougborough University before she entered the police force.

 Claire has represented England at seven levels; Under 18s, Under 19s, Under 20s, Academy, A, Sevens and Seniors and is a big fan of Olympic Gold medallist, Mo Farah.
 “I love his down-to-earth attitude and work ethic,” she says.

 Before a game, you'll see Claire tucking into her favourite meal of poached eggs, spinach, bacon and an espresso and after a game, she's happiest with a steak, vegetables and a glass of red wine.